Should I buy it?

 Trichopsis pumila

-Also known as: pygmy croaking gourami, Pygmy croaking gourami
+Also known as: pygmy croaking gourami

 A tiny 4 cm gourami with genuine sparkling spots and a croaking call at spawning.
 Needs a quiet planted tank with surface cover; male pairs fight.

-Planted nano tanks 40L or more with very small peaceful fish and floating plants or surface vegetation.
+Best for: Planted nano tanks 40L or more with very small peaceful fish and floating plants or surface vegetation.

-You keep boisterous active mid-water fish that outcompete for food or crowd the surface zone.
+Avoid if: You keep boisterous active mid-water fish that outcompete for food or crowd the surface zone.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.Males make an audible croaking or clicking sound during courtship.
+- 4.Males make an audible croaking or clicking sound during courtship.
 Clearly heard in a quiet room at night.
 Many first-time keepers mistake it for a failing pump or filter valve before realising the fish is the source.

 About this species